Maine Medical Center

 Adolescent Medicine

-Adolescent Medicine training includes a block in the second year where residents work side by side with faculty in school based health clinics, gender clinic, eating disorders clinic, adolescent psychiatry clinic, sports medicine clinic, STD clinic, and other venues where care is directed toward teens.
+Adolescent Medicine training includes a block in the second year where residents work side by side with faculty in school based health clinics, pediatric specialty care clinic, eating disorders clinic, adolescent psychiatry clinic, sports medicine clinic, STD clinic, and other venues where care is directed toward teens.
 This experience also includes the weekly "Teen Clinic" and sessions spent in primary care offices where adolescents make up the bulk of the patient population.
-Our two board certified Adolescent Medicine specialists work directly with residents in their practice setting as well during this rotation.
+Our two board-certified adolescent medicine specialists work directly with residents in their practice setting as well during this rotation.

-During the adolescent medicine rotation, residents get another opportunity to work in child psychiatry medication management clinic with their “Child Psychiatry Fellow Buddy” as part of the Pediatrics/Child Psychiatry Buddy System Program and spent time at the Spring Harbor Hospital adolescent inpatient psychiatry unit.
+During the adolescent medicine rotation, residents get another opportunity to work in child psychiatry medication management clinic with their “Child Psychiatry Fellow Buddy” as part of the Pediatrics/Child Psychiatry Buddy System Program and spent time at the MaineHealth Behavioral Health at Spring Harbor adolescent inpatient psychiatry unit.

 Neonatal Intensive Care

-The Neonatal Intensive Care unit experience occurs in our Coloumbe Family Tower, and includes the 30 bed level 4 NICU and 20 bed Step Down unit; our Labor and Delivery suite; as well as our mother baby unit and newborn nursery.
+The neonatal intensive care unit experience includes the 30 bed level 4 NICU and 20 bed Step Down unit; our Labor and Delivery suite; as well as our mother-baby unit and newborn nursery.
 The NICU has over 950 admissions per year of which approximately 270 are transports from outlying hospitals.
 Residents are supervised by a team of full time, board certified neonatologists with a wealth of experience caring for premature infants as well as the education of residents.
 Residents gain valuable delivery room experience, manage premature infants with complex needs, and learn assessment skills to quickly triage those infants requiring intensive care from the delivery room.
 Experienced neonatal nurse practitioners complement the neonatology service and are involved in the day to day care for patients, and hands on training of residents in our NICU.

 Pediatric Intensive Care